datalad-handbook/book/docs/usecases/provenance_tracking.rst

      HEAD is not at 643c175 [DATALAD RUNCMD] blur image

-He knows that within a DataLad dataset, he can also rerun multiple commands (with ``--since``) and choose where HEAD is when he start rerunning from (with ``--onto``).
-When both arguments are set to empty strings, it means "rerun all commands with HEAD at the parent of the first commit".
+He knows that within a DataLad dataset, he can also rerun multiple commands with ``--since``  and ``--onto`` to specify where to start rerunning from and up to which point.
+When both arguments are set to empty strings, it means "rerun all commands with HEAD at the parent of the first commit a command".
-In other words, he can "replay" the commands.
-He does that on a new branch he names ``replay``:
+In other words, he can "replay" all the history for his artproject in a single command.
+Using the ``--branch`` option of :command:`datalad rerun`, he does it on a new branch he names ``replay``:

 .. code-block:: bash